kokiomah-pixel/nova-developer-docs/coordination-safe-guidance.md

 # Coordination-Safe Guidance

+**Document Version:** v1.0
+**Applies to:** Nova Constitution v1.x

-Sharpe Nova OS provides regime classification and advisory context.
+Sharpe Nova OS provides regime classification and advisory context for capital systems.

-Nova is designed to improve decision awareness while avoiding coordination effects that may destabilize markets.
+Nova is designed to improve decision awareness while avoiding coordinated behavior that may destabilize markets.

 ---

 # The Coordination Problem

-If many systems react identically to a signal, market behavior can become unstable.
+If many systems react identically to a signal, markets can become unstable.

 Examples include: